Copyright © IJCMAS ICMAUA.

 WHAT IS TRANJITSU?

-this style are focus on grappling and ground combat and 40 percents are focus
+focus on grappling and ground combat and 40 percents are focus on standing

 The ranking system of Tranjitsu is